-Video Lesson: How to Play the Blues Like R.L.
-Burnside
+Guitar Lesson: How to Play the Blues Like R.L.
+Burnside | Acoustic Guitar

 If you’re a fan of R.L.
 Burnside, then you’re already familiar with his strong rhythmic prowess.
 His picking-hand dynamics are equally important, and you can learn to copy them through careful listening.
 But most important, always remember to tap your foot and stay in the groove!

-Pete Madsen is a San Francisco Bay Area–based guitarist, author, and educator who specializes in acoustic blues, ragtime, and slide guitar www.learnbluesguitarnow.com
+Pete Madsen is a San Francisco Bay Area–based guitarist, author, and educator who specializes in acoustic blues, ragtime, and slide guitar.

-This article originally appeared in the June 2017 issue of Acoustic Guitar magazine.
+This lesson is excerpted from Play the Blues Like… written by Pete Madsen and published by Acoustic Guitar.